 C. Pre-Approval of Special Compensation and Routing of Personnel Action Form (PAF)

-Pre-approval for special compensation must be obtained before an employee begins the extra work using the Special Compensation Pre-Approval form, or other documentation sufficient to support approval of a Special Compensation Personnel Action Form (SPC PAF).
-As soon as approval and/or appropriate documentation has been obtained, an SPC PAF should be prepared and routed to initiate payment.
-Pre-approval documentation should accompany the PAF.
-In compliance with Department of Labor regulations, payments may not be deferred beyond the next reasonable pay period following the completion of the work and therefore the request must be initiated immediately following the completion of the work.
+To initiate payment and obtain all necessary approvals, including the employee's, a Special Compensation Personnel Action Form (SPC PAF) must be submitted prior to the extra work beginning.
+As noted above, in rare cases, the SPC PAF may be submitted after the extra work has started but those cases require the division head or designee to determine whether the compensation will be approved.
+In compliance with Department of Labor regulations, payments may not be deferred beyond the next reasonable pay period following the completion of the work and therefore the SPC PAF must be initiated immediately following the completion of the work.

 Office of Research and Sponsored Programs; Executive Vice President and Provost Office; and Human Resource Services, approved March 8, 2023

 University Council, approved September 18, 2023

 President and President’s Cabinet, approved September 25, 2023